 The first objective of this analysis is to explore the notion of human rights as set forth by the UDHR as a set of inherently inconsistent and contradictory principles that are historically particular to the capitalist mode of production.
 The promotion and defense of such rights can be seen as perpetuating a system of private rights and individual entitlements, those forming the basis for unequal class relations in the capitalist social formation.
 This research objective remains theoretically consistent with the broader framework of the water commons proposed here.
-That is, private rights and individual entitlements, even in the form of human rights, are a contradiction to the inclusive nature of the idea of the water commons.
+That is, private rights and individual entitlements, are a contradiction to the inclusive nature of the idea of the water commons.